 Fight for rights, will to power: The Black Power Mixtape 1967-1975

-Greg Tate explores the shifting struggles for black equality – and identity – presented in a new narrated documentary montage of footage found in the Swedish television archives.
+Greg Tate on the shifting struggles for black equality – and identity – showcased in a documentary montage of found footage from the Swedish TV archives.

 The difference between the Civil Rights and the Black Power movements is one of geography as much as ideology, of regional radicalised realpolitik versus a more conceptualist and performative approach to the problem.